 and a new earth,

 Are you excited about going to heaven?
 Escaping this earth forever?
-Getting out of here?
+Leaving this world behind?

-What if I told you that our eternal destiny in Christ does not lie in “going to heaven?”
-It’s actually much better than what you might imagine or what the movies have shown you.
+But what if I told you that our eternal destiny in Christ does not lie in “going to heaven?”
+Our future isn’t one of escaping.
+It’s actually much better.

-God’s plan for our future is not to take us to heaven, but for “heaven” to come to us.
-His plan is a new heavens and a new earth.
+You see, God’s plan for our future is not to take us to heaven, but for “heaven” to come to us.
+As Isaiah says, God’s plan is for the creation of a new heavens and a new earth.
 Do you remember Genesis 1:1?
 “In the beginning God created the heavens and the earth.”
-The sky and the land.
+The universe.
 The physical creation.
-And Isaiah tells us that God is going to do it again.
+Isaiah is telling us that God is going to do it again.
+This world is going to get the biggest cosmic make-over ever.
 It’s called the New Creation.

-You see God is just as concerned with our physical being as he is our spiritual being.
-His plan is not to destroy the physical and turn us all into harp playing angels floating around in a dis-embodied state in heaven forever.
-His plan is for us to live forever in “spiritual bodies” that are glorified and yet physical, just like Jesus’ resurrected body, forever worshiping him with all of our heart, mind, and physical strength.
+What this means is that God is just as concerned with our physical being as he is our spiritual being.
+His plan has never been to destroy the physical and turn us all into harp playing angels floating around in a dis-embodied state in heaven forever.
+His plan is for us to live forever in “spiritual bodies” that are glorified and yet physical, just like Jesus’ resurrected body, forever worshiping him with all of our heart and mind, and serving him with our physical strength.

-Understanding our full destiny in Christ as body, soul, and spirit is so important for finding real meaning and hope.
-Everything we do today has eternal significance.
+Christian, understanding your full destiny in Christ as body, soul, and spirit is so important for finding real meaning and hope.
+Everything you do today has eternal significance.
 Every physical decision has an eternal spiritual impact.
-Everything we do is important.
+Everything choice you make is important to God.
 Nothing is wasted by God.
-Each physical need met reveals a deeper spiritual need and leads someone into the presence of God through your physical presence.
+Each physical need of another that you meet today reveals a deeper spiritual need and leads them therefore into the spiritual presence of God through your physical presence.

 Knowing this should change how we see all of life, and how we live all of life.
 We are promised that everything we give up in this physical realm for Jesus will be restored by him on a new earth.
 When we live sacrificially in this life, rejecting physical sin and temptation, we can know that, through the resurrection, Jesus will restore even that physical joy and pleasure to us in his presence (Psalm 16).

 How do we find the strength to live the sacrificial lives Christ calls us to today in the midst of the unknown?
 We find it in his resurrection power.
-The resurrection, the New Creation, the renewal of all things is a future event.
-But in Christ it has already come to us.
-We are time travelers.
-We are living in our future today.
+We find it in knowing that we are already the New Creation.
+We are the future right now!
+In Christ, we are time travelers.
+We are living in God’s glorious future today.
 This is your super power: you know your future and you are already there!

 You in Christ